Eatabekyan/DB_SberTech/MongoDB/README.md

 For making performance comparison I create indexes for red_wines collection and try to compare speeds of query "find" with index and without it.

-For that I decided to use Profiler(read about it here: https://hevodata.com/learn/mongodb-profiler/) and `explain("executionStats")`
+For that I decided to use Profiler(read about it here: https://hevodata.com/learn/mongodb-profiler/) and `explain("executionStats")`(read here: https://www.mongodb.com/docs/manual/reference/method/db.collection.explain/#std-label-explain-method-executionStats)

 ## Create Indexes
 **Read here:** https://www.mongodb.com/docs/manual/reference/method/db.collection.createIndex/